opensearch-project/documentation-website/_search-plugins/ltr/working-with-features.md

 ## Working with features and feature sets

-A _feature set_ is a collection of features that has been grouped together.
+A _feature set_ is a collection of features that have been grouped together.
 You can use feature sets to log multiple feature values for offline training.
 When creating a new model, you copy the relevant feature set into the model definition.

 ## Creating feature sets